Is It Safe to Vaccinate Your Kids for COVID-19? Plus How to Keep Unvaccinated Kids Healthy, According to a Pediatric Infectious Disease Doctor

 - If your child is sick, don't send them to school.
 While you don't know what they have, you don't want them to pass it to others, especially if it's COVID-19.

-- New CDC guidance issued on August 5, 2021, suggests masks should be worn indoors by all individuals (teachers, staff, students and visitors) in K-12 schools (age 2 and older), regardless of vaccination status.
+- CDC guidance updated on October 22, 2021, suggests masks should be worn indoors by all individuals (teachers, staff, students and visitors) in K-12 schools (age 2 and older), regardless of vaccination status.
 Even if your child has been fully vaccinated (so is less likely to get sick), it's the safest option to just have everyone mask up.
 Wearing a mask cuts transmission both ways, so they further protect everyone—vaccinated or not.